alinex/bash-lib/doc/function/is.md

 - `enum' will check against valid words using `--allow="word1 word2"``
 - `length` check that the length is within range (like integer)
 - `date` check that the input is parsable as date and return unix timestamp
+- `time` check that the input is a valid time format
 - `duration` check and parse the [`duration_format`](duration_format.md)
 - `path` check that value is an existing path (any type)
 - `file` check that value is an existing file